JoshGibsonUOH/ARCHOSC-Lab10/README.md

 ![Image](Pictures/013.png)

-The last thing we are going to do is add permissions to the pipeline that will allow it to push to GitHub pages without issue.
+The next thing we are going to do is add permissions to the pipeline that will allow it to push to GitHub pages without issue.

-To do this add the following YAML to your project, underneath your start-up rules.
+To do this add the following YAML to your project, underneath your start-up rules, but above the jobs.

 ```yaml
 permissions: